florebens/florebens/README.md

 *Shevirat is a Temple.
-A Temple that is also a school, a community and a hospital, like the Olden Times.*
+It is also a school, a community and a hospital, like the Olden Times.*

 ---
 </div>